 For experienced hands this guide may seem unnecessary, but I know that a lot of beginning users sometimes have trouble installing and correctly setting up their first cryptocurrency wallets.
-Since my blog is aimed at helping the newest members of the crypto community I have written this walk-through of how to download and install the GUI version Ravencoin wallet.
+Since my blog is aimed at helping the newest members of the crypto community I have written this walk-through of how to download and install the Ravencoin GUI desktop wallet.

 The guide consists of the following sections:

 First you will want to visit the official Ravencoin site and download the latest wallet version.
 The latest version of the Ravencoin Core Wallet for Windows can be found here.